 If you have any of these, your liver isn’t happy.
 If you have nearly all of these your liver is seriously unhappy!

 Remember, we are talking about how your liver functions from a Chinese Medicine perspective.
 It just means that your liver is out of balance and is not doing its job properly and it’s starting to affect your health.

-How to Make Your Liver Happy in 2017
+How to Make Your Liver Happy this Year

 - Learn to relax – do whatever you have a passion for eg. painting, photography, sport … anything where you become totally absorbed in what you are doing and you forget about all of the things that are stressing you out.
 This total absorption is an active form of meditation (and frankly much easier than trying to sit there and empty your mind).